Hire a named senior DPO, notified to the supervisory authority and ready for enterprise buyers, investors, and regulators, without a full-time salary.

 A full-time DPO recruitment takes 3 to 6 months from job posting to start date.
 Specialist privacy recruiters typically charge 20 to 30 percent of first-year salary.

 A fractional DPO engagement typically starts within 1 to 2 weeks of contract signature.
-Some providers (including Engage Compliance) can start within 48 hours for urgent needs.
+Some providers (including Engage Compliance) can start within 48 to 72 hours for urgent needs.

 If you have an immediate trigger (enterprise deal, regulator inquiry, breach, investor due diligence), fractional is the only realistic option in the short term.
 You can engage fractional while recruiting full-time if that is your end state.